K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

 ##### 7.2.1.4 Exhibition performance/ theme park information
   1. API Introduction<br>
-  It is an API service provided by [Jeonnam Smart Tourism Culture Open API](http://api.namdokorea.com).It provides information on exhibition performances and theme parks in Jeollanam-do, but exhibition performance information is rare and virtually close to API services that provide information on tourist attractions.
+  It is an API service provided by [Jeonnam Smart Tourism Culture Open API](http://api.namdokorea.com).
+It provides information on exhibition performances and theme parks in Jeollanam-do, but exhibition performance information is rare and virtually close to API services that provide information on tourist attractions.
 Application for service key issuance is available on the public data portal and the [Jeonnam-do Public Data Community Center] (http://data.jeonnam.go.kr), and it takes about one to two days to approve and issue.

   2. Classification<br>